 Mamma Mia!
 It's nearly time...

-A spokesperson for ABBA has revealed that new music from the pop icons has been delayed until later this year.
+ABBA‘s Björn Ulvaeus has revealed that new music from the pop icons will arrive this autumn.

 A new song titled ‘I Still Have Faith In You’ was due to premiere on the BBC back in December.
 Another new song is called ‘Don’t Shut Me Down’.

 “One of them is a pop tune, very danceable,” Ulvaeus said.
 “The other is more timeless, more reflective, that is all I will say.
 It is Nordic sad, but happy at the same time.